leugengroot/flight_sim_book_project/interceptor/review_interceptor.md

 # F/A-18 Interceptor
 ## Review

 F/A-18 Interceptor was an Amiga exclusive, released in 1988 by Electronic Arts and developed by Intellisoft.
-The premise was simple - you fly an F/A-18 Hornet or F-16 Falcon while defending the US west coast from an unknown invader.
+The premise was simple - you fly an F/A-18 Hornet or F-16 Falcon while defending the US west coast from Soviet Union.

 The game came on one 3.5" floppy disk and featured a true 3d environment which on stock Amiga 500 ran decently fast for the time.
 The game modelled the San Francisco Bay Area with many points of interest present - like Golden Gate Bridge, Alcatraz Island, several buildings in DownTown San Francisco and more.
 Several airports were usable - San Francisco International, Oakland, Moffett as well as USS Enterprise off the coast.
 There were several game modes present - you could do a simple Free Flight sightseeing the scenery, take part in the training - learn basic fighter maneuvers from an AI controlled F-16 or take part in combat missions.
 Though for the last option first you had to pass your carrier quals - you had to prove that you could safely land on the carrier.